PastorL69/tron-128led/readme.md

+# serumstuff2
 This repository consists of a few files which I bundled together for αDMD installations.

-Configured only for TRON 128x32 dmd users.
+Configured only for TRON 128x32 LED DMD users.

-Simply clone the repository in ~/code_dmdreader/

 # How to install?